-GMS GE TBD Deconstructing Systemic Bias: Where Biology Ends and Bias Begins
+GMS GE 706 Deconstructing Systemic Bias: Where Biology Ends and Bias Begins

 This new course will help students explore the relationship between race, ethnicity, ancestry, and identity.
 Students will also gain understanding of the fundamentals of human population variation at the genetic level and will demonstrate how this information has been misused in the form of "scientific racism."
 These principles will be used to examine the impact of underrepresentation in scientific studies and cases in which scientific racism has caused harm to marginalized groups.
 To integrate this knowledge, students will debunk misapplication of these concepts in examples of racism where biological principles are misrepresented.
-Spring Sem.
-Tues 1:00 - 2:50 pm. (tentative).
+Dasgupta.
+2 cr, P/F, Spring sem.
+Tues 1:00 - 2:50 pm.